Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Why it happens: restriction, coping, and “sticky” attention

-So why is it so common for people with eating disorders to become preoccupied with food?
+So why is it so common for people with eating disorders to become preoccupied and find it hard to stop thinking about food?
 There are a few possible explanations, but at its core, food obsession is a result of the eating disorder hijacking a person’s mind.
 “Food becomes the focal point of one’s life when an eating disorder is loud and in control,” explains Levine.

 To dive deeper into how this works, let’s unpack some of the main drivers of food obsession in eating disorders: